Peripli/specification/api.md

 ### Listing All Resource Entities of a Resource Type

-Returns all resource entities of this resource type.
+Returns all or a subset of the resource entities of this resource type.

 #### Request